media-cloud-ai/media-cloud-ai.github.com/contribution.md

 You must __assign yourself as an Assignee__: meaning that you are responsible for the changes proposed, and you will be in charge of merging the branch into the target branch.

+You can mark the Merge Request as _Draft_, if you consider it is not ready for a review.

-You also have to __assign the issuer or a competent* developer as a Reviewer__: this person has to review your code, may request some changes, and is responsible for the final approval.
+When the Merge Request is ready, you have to request a review by __assigning the issuer or a relevant* developer as a Reviewer__: this person has to review your code, may request some changes, and is responsible for the final approval.

 You should also check the Continous Integration (CI) pipeline results: __all CI jobs must have succeeded__ before your branch can be merged.